Patterns of Agile success – Part 1 of 6

 Following many years of practical experience, we have identified similar patterns in organizations successfully using Agile principles and practices.
 Here, we examine the first – a commitment to improve the outcomes.

 Well, of course we do that!
 Tick.
 Next.

-Every company we have ever met sincerely believes that they are committed to improving their outcomes.
-And yet, their behaviour does not always reflect that.
+Every company we have ever met sincerely believes that they are committed to improving its outcomes.
+And yet, their behavior does not always reflect that.
 Improvement tends to mean change, and change often means doing rather uncomfortable things.

 To begin with we need to ask ourselves questions and take action depending on the answers.
 We need to keep doing this, over and over again.
 In Agile it’s known as ‘continuous improvement’.

 - Can we identify what we want to improve?

 - Can we make changes, measure the results and then adjust our plan again?

 Risks of ignoring the pattern

 A commitment to change and improvement has a further, difficult corollary.
 It goes hand in hand with a willingness to give up certainty.
 Not knowing what’s going to happen is implicit in the concept of ’change’.
 Numerous organisations claim to want to be Agile, but they also want to know exactly what will happen.
 You will have to break the news to them that crystal balls don’t work.

 When companies demand, ‘all 300 features for £1 million in six months time’, they are dooming themselves to disappointment.
 Such certainty requires a great deal of waste (in built-in contingency) and it rejects change.
 An Agile team would say, ‘we think we can deliver these 3 things next month’.
 At that point, you should be in a better position to know whether the project is delivering what you hoped it would.
 This offers predictability and forecasting, but it is not a certainty.